DanielaGjorgjieva/DreamTeam/Tasks.md

 12/12
--no more fetches for everything we currently have available in theory all fetches and associated functions should be done -correct one thing for editing ejs updated (ids added)
+-no more fetches for everything we currently have available in theory all fetches and associated functions should be done -correct one thing for editing ejs updated (ids added) -start with socket (done the possible things to do)